AntonLueders/MagneticFriction/README.md

  <a id="Use"></a>
 # How to use MagneticFriction

 To run the simulation software, all files must be in the same folder.
-The main script is **MagneticArray.m**, which can be started via MATLAB.
+The main script is **MagneticArray.m**, which must be started via MATLAB.
 The parameters for the simulation can be adjusted at the top of **MagneticArray.m**.
 The ones used to generate the data for [1] are given below as an example.

 ```
 %%=======================================================================%%